 Men’s health is unnecessarily poor throughout the world.
-Globally, the gap between male and female life expectancy and healthy life expectancy has widened in the last 40 years.
+Globally, male life expectancy is just 71 years and varies from under 50 in Lesotho to 82 in Switzerland.

-Global public health organisations have not identified this as an issue or taken any significant steps to address the problem.
+Global public health organisations have not identified men’s health as an issue or taken any significant steps to address the problems.
 Men are almost entirely absent from global public health policy.

 Global Action on Men’s Health (GAMH) exists to address this inequality.
 GAMH is working to: